 If you have read my previous stories, you’ll know that before going to a foreign nation, I do a ton of research.
-The most amount of time I spend reading is the “beware” or “safety” in a country.
-This is particularly important while holidaying in a developing country, otherwise you’ll find yourself in many unpleasant situations.
+The most amount of time I spend reading is “beware” or “safety” in a country.
+This is particularly important while holidaying in a developing country, otherwise, you’ll find yourself in many unpleasant situations.

 Being born and raised in India has helped me a lot, but even that didn’t prepare us for what we faced in Manila.
 Firstly, there is a severe shortage of taxis in Manila.
 If you are venturing out even at 6 am in a busy area like Makati or Quezon, don’t expect to find a taxi right away.
 There are often long queues everywhere and taxi drivers try to rip off as many people as possible, especially clueless foreigners.
 We were in Manila for 3 days during our trip in the Philippines and were ripped off (or at least targeted) in three different ways in different instances.

 Scam 1: The “excess money” situation

 We landed in the Philippines on a bright, sunny day at 10 am.
 There was hardly any rush at the Arrivals.
 There were two types of taxis- white (the common taxi) and yellow (the airport taxi), each having a separate queue.
 We decided to take the yellow taxi (first mistake, because it is more expensive than the white one).
 The taxi driver seemed friendly and told us the important landmarks to hit during our stay at Makati City.
 The meter fare up to Makati City was 280 pesos.
 We handed him a crisp, just-out-of-the-atm 1000 pesos bill.
 This turned out to be a huge mistake.
 The taxi driver handed us a 500 peso note back and giggled saying that the rest was “tip”.
 We protested and he argued for a while.
 Too tired to fight any longer from the flight journey, we had to let it go.